MuleSoft-Forge/website/README.md

 ## Contributing

-Contributions are welcome!
-This repository will become public in Milestone 3 of the migration project.

-For now, if you have suggestions or find issues:
-1. Check existing issues on GitHub
-2. Create a detailed issue report
-3. For bugs, include steps to reproduce
+We welcome contributions from the community!
+Please see our [Contributing Guide](CONTRIBUTING.md) for details on:

+- How to set up your development environment
+- Content guidelines and style standards
+- How to submit changes
+- Issue and pull request templates

+For quick fixes (typos, broken links), feel free to open a PR directly.
+For larger changes, please open an issue first to discuss your proposed changes.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ## Resources